Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Data description and model setup

-Here, we consider pre-defined subgroups instead of post-hoc identified subgroups.
-Post-hoc identified subgroups are often adopted when there is no prior information about the segregation of study population \citep{lipkovich2011subgroup, ma2017concave}.
-In our setting, because previous studies \citep{mora2010statins,waters2013cardiovascular} suggest that T2D risk might be heterogeneous across gender and baseline T2D genetic profiles, predefined subgroups considered above are more suitable for the present case study.
+Here, we consider pre-defined subgroups instead of post-hoc identified subgroups because pre-defined subgroups usually have clearer interpretability and could avoid the bias induced by data-adaptive subgroup identification procedure, while post-hoc identified subgroups are often adopted when there is no prior information on the segregation of study population \citep{lipkovich2011subgroup, ma2017concave}.
+In our setting, because previous studies \citep{mora2010statins,waters2013cardiovascular} suggest that T2D risk might have differential effects across sex and baseline T2D genetic profiles, pre-defined subgroups are more suitable for the present case study.
+In Supplementary Materials Section G, we compare the pre-defined subgroups and post-hoc identified subgroups based on our EHR data, and we find that the post-hoc identified subgroups resemble the pre-defined subgroups adopted in our case study.